-French Inspired Apple Custard Tart
+French Apple Custard Tart

-Last summer our family took an amazing trip to France and we dined our way through Paris and Provenance.
+A couple of summers ago our family took an amazing trip to France and we dined our way through Paris and Provenance.

 On our second day in Paris, we just randomly chose a little cafe that served up organic dishes that were pre-made.
 I must say that I was a little worried about the flavor of the food, but it turned out to be quite delicious!

-We bought an apple custard tart that was was a delightful blend of custard, apples, and crispy flaky croissant crust.
+We splurged and bought an apple custard tart that was was a delightful blend of custard, apples, and crispy flaky croissant crust.
 And so for the rest of our trip, we kept sampling apple tarts and we were greatly disappointed.

-Recently we took a family trip to Montana and I had a lot of time on my hands… so, I tried a few attempts at creating this apple tart.
+So, back to my French apple custard tart story.
+A couple of summers ago, we took a family trip to Montana and I had a lot of time on my hands… so, I tried a few attempts at creating this apple tart.
 I finally came up with a version that is really close to the original tart!